 Day of the Tentacle is great.
 Day of the Tentacle Remastered is that great game, remastered, and is also great.
 It holds up over 20 years later, and the modernization gives us an appealing opportunity to take another trip through time.
 “You can still play your old copy in DOSBox or ScummVM, of course,” noted Andy in our review, “but if you want a more streamlined, modern experience, with some fascinating insight into how the game was made, the remaster is worth investing in.”

-Not the highest score of the group, but that’s just the Intro Pack, and doesn’t account for all the fun we had with episode two or the elusive targets.
+Not the highest score of the group, but that’s just the Intro Pack, and doesn’t account for all the fun we had with or the .
 If you prefer Blood Money over Absolution, the new Hitman is aimed at you.
 The episodic format is a bit unusual, but as Phil says in his episode two review, if the quality stays as high as it’s been set, the full game may end up being the best in the series.

 We’re of two camps at PC gamer: those who chopped a few trees and shrugged, and those who are still running farms four months later.
 Stardew Valley is a charming farming and life sim, both a loving homage to Harvest Moon and a great game in its own right.

 Time moves when you move in Superhot, a shooter distilling its mechanics into a polygonal portrayal of bullet-time.
 It doesn't take long to complete, but clearing a level without dying in a single hit is a challenging demand of mental forethought echoing the of FPS professionals.
 A of Superhot for the Oculus Rift is in the works, so you can make those Matrix moves in your living room without looking too ridiculous (or maybe not).